nclients/yummybuffetgrill/website/pages/index.md

       - "About Us"
     titleColor: "#000000"
     description:
-      - "Yummy Buffet & Grill – Over 130 Items!
+      - "Yummy Buffet Grill & Sushi – Over 130 Items!
 The tastiest, most affordable, freshest, and cleanest new buffet in town!"
       - "Enjoy authentic Chinese cuisine prepared by a master chef with over 20 years of experience, and fresh sushi crafted by a skilled sushi chef with more than 10 years of expertise.
 Indulge in sizzling teppanyaki, premium BBQ, and the most flavorful sushi selections."
       - "A full range of desserts, fruits, vegetables, puddings, jellies—you name it!"
       - "Perfect for friends’ gatherings, birthday parties, company dinners, and even wedding celebrations!"